gomorpheus/morpheus-docs/release_notes/current.rst

 - Backups: Unscheduled Backups Jobs are no longer listed on Backups Summary page
 - Commvault: Fix for Backups tab in Provisioning Wizard showing Nutanix Snapshot instead of Commvault when Commvault is set to Nutanix Cloud Backup Provider
 - Console: Fix for in-page Hypervisor Console window height becoming progressively smaller on page refresh
-- Dashboard: Fix for Dashboard showing old name after an Instance is renamed
+- Dashboard: Fix for displaying old Instance name on the Dashboard after an Instance is renamed
 - Database: Fix for default encoding not set to utf-8
 - General: Made it more  clear on the summary page which jobs are not scheduled to running
 - Guidance: Fix for shutdown discovery service errors